aprsa/dips/README.md

 Detrending Periodic Signals (dips)
 ==================================

 _dips_ is an algorithm for detrending timeseries of strictly periodic signals.
 It does not assume any functional form for the signal or the background or the noise; it disentangles the strictly periodic component from everything else.
-We use it in astronomy for detrending _Kepler_, _K2_ and _TESS_ timeseries of periodic variable stars, eclipsing binary stars, exoplanets etc. The algorithm is described in detail in Prsa et al. (2019), PASP, in review -- the reference will be updated shortly.
+We use it in astronomy for detrending _Kepler_, _K2_ and _TESS_ timeseries of periodic variable stars, eclipsing binary stars, exoplanets etc. The algorithm is described in detail in [Prsa et al. (2019), PASP 131, 8001](https://ui.adsabs.harvard.edu/abs/2019PASP..131f8001P/abstract).
+A new, generalized version of dips is explained in Horvat and Prsa (2020), in preparation.

 This repository contains a python implementation of _dips_.